reactGo/reactGo/docs/deployment/aws.md

 ##### KEEPING IT RUNNING

-To remedy this will will use [forever](https://www.npmjs.com/package/forever).
-We will need to install it globally `sudo npm install forever -g` and then add another script to our package.js.
-Just a modified version of the start stript. `"stayAlive": "cross-env NODE_ENV=production forever start compiled/index.js",`
+To remedy this will will use [pm2](https://pm2.keymetrics.io/docs/usage/quick-start/).
+We will need to install it globally `sudo npm install pm2 -g` and then start your server by `sudo pm2 start npm -- start`

-##### REMOVING THE PORT
+##### REDIRECTING THE PORT

-The simplest way to remove the port would be user IP Tables.
-Running `sudo iptables -t nat -I PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 3000` This solution is fine if you are just building a small side project and want a clean url, but don't care that much about security.
+The simplest way to redirect the port would be user IP Tables.
+Running `sudo iptables -t nat -I PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 3000` This solution is fine if you are just building a small side project and want a clean url(without :3000 in url), but don't care that much about security.

 A more production ready solution would be to use [NginX](https://www.nginx.com/resources/wiki/) and use the reverse proxy to allow the project to run on its own port, while the users access the using port 80.
 A simple tutorial can be found [here](https://eladnava.com/binding-nodejs-port-80-using-nginx/).
-NginX has the added benefits of being able to blocking ip's, detect some web attacks and  protecting your application.
+NginX has the added benefits of being able to do load-balancing, block ip's, detect some web attacks and protect your application.